 - Light infection may be asymptomatic.
 Heavier infection leads to epigastric pain, diarrhoea and vomiting.

 T. solium can also lead to cysticercosis whereby larval cysts infiltrate the lung, liver, eye or brain.
-This results in inflammation leading to clinical features such as blindness, and neurological symptoms.
-In some countries (eg, Peru and Mexico) neurocysticercosis accounts for 30% of seizures making it an important cause of morbidity and mortality worldwide.
+This results in inflammation leading to clinical features such as severe sight impairment and neurological symptoms.
+In some countries (eg, Peru and Mexico) neurocysticercosis accounts for 30% of seizures, making it an important cause of morbidity and mortality worldwide.

 - Recover eggs or proglottids in stool or perianal area.